margaretfoster/margaretfoster/README.md

 ## Hi! 👋 I am Margaret Foster, a quantitative researcher and data scientist.
 I am good at developing and implementing techniques to measure abstract or hard-to-capture problems.

-I am broadly trained, with most of my work focusing on interpretable strategies for analyzing text and event data.
+I am broadly trained, with most of my work focusing on interpretable strategies for analyzing text, network, and event data.

 - 🔭 I’m currently working on developing the package for a bespoke Bayesian IRT Model that returns identifiable dimensions.
 - 👯 I’m always looking for new, interesting, projects.
 Reach out via [LinkedIn](https://www.linkedin.com/in/margaretjfoster/) or email.